Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Empirical Results

 The proposed and benchmark methods are compared in Fig.~\ref{fig:4x4_comparison} and Tab.~\ref{tab:4x4_comparison}.
 To observe trends in the power-outage trade-off, we train models for nominal outage probabilities $\pout$ of $0.09$, $0.10$ and $0.11$, respectively.
-The proposed learning-based methods significantly outperform the benchmark G-UBF-marg.
-Moreover, U-G-UBF-GCN outperforms U-G-UBF-FCN, particularly if $\ppilot=\qty{10}{\dB}$ or if $\ppilot$ is uniformly distributed over $[{\qty{10}{\dB}, \qty{24}{\dB}}]$.
+The proposed learning-based methods significantly outperform the benchmark G-HBF-marg.
+Moreover, U-G-HBF-GCN outperforms U-G-HBF-FCN, particularly if $\ppilot=\qty{10}{\dB}$ or if $\ppilot$ is uniformly distributed over $[{\qty{10}{\dB}, \qty{24}{\dB}}]$.
 This demonstrates the efficacy of the \gls{gnn}-based approach, which leverages the similarity between channels of different users.
 The performance of the methods converge as the \gls{csi} quality improves, \ie, as the $\ppilot$ increases, which is expected.
-Since a nonzero outage is targeted, the learning-based methods may allocate less power than G-UBF-perf.
-The fully-digital U-FDBF-GCN achieves a significantly better power-outage trade-off due to the number of \gls{rf} chains of U-G-UBF-GCN, as will be seen in Sec.~\ref{sec:4x4_generalization}.
+Since a nonzero outage is targeted, the learning-based methods may allocate less power than G-HBF-perf.
+The fully-digital U-FDBF-GCN achieves a significantly better power-outage trade-off due to the number of \gls{rf} chains of U-G-HBF-GCN, as will be seen in Sec.~\ref{sec:results}-\ref{sec:4x4_generalization}.
 Notably, we find that the proposed \gls{dn} models reliably generalize between different levels of \gls{csi} degradation, matching $\pout$ in most cases within $1\%$, thereby demonstrating the effectiveness of multiple constraints and side-information $\xi_i$.